mephisto83/a-frame-components/docs/menu-container.md

 ## Advanced Usage

-For advanced scenarios, such as dynamically adding menu items or responding to user interactions with menu items, you can access and modify the menu container's children or use A-Frame's event system to add custom behavior.
+For advanced scenarios, such as dynamically adding menu items or responding to user frame_interactions with menu items, you can access and modify the menu container's children or use A-Frame's event system to add custom behavior.

 ## Conclusion